 Welcome to Junior 1’s class page

-Science: Biology - Rocks
+Science: Biology - Water Cycle

 The children will be given one piece of homework (which should take no longer than 5 minutes) each night.
 Each piece of homework will consist of 5 questions and will be aimed at your child’s current needs.
 The questions will help to reinforce what they have been doing in class.
 This ’little and often’ approach, worked really well last year and resulted in the children becoming even more confident with their maths and grammar.
 Each child will have a homework book — please encourage them to show all their workings in these books.